jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 __Chapter 11 Objectives__

-  * Undertand the traditional SysVinit system
+  * Understand the traditional SysVinit system
   * Understand the new systemd init system
   * Understand the nature of starting, stopping, and service reporting
   * Understand how to use system tools to examine processes